Lady Bunny: Wigstock

 Soon, Lady Bunny became one of the Club Kids and in 1985, she organized the first Wigstock, an annual drag queen festival that lasted until 2005, and was later revived in 2018.
-The idea to revive Wigstock came from Neil Patrick Harris' husband, David Burtka.
+The idea to revive Wigstock came from David Burtka.
 Wigstock became the subject of Chris Moukarbel's 2019 documentary Wig, which included Debbie Harry, Kevin Aviance, Willam, and Neil Patrick Harris.